Play the Game (NGO): Current organization

 In January 2011, Play the Game merged with the Danish Institute for Sports Studies, an independent institution set up by the Danish Ministry of Culture.
-Play the Game's International Director is Jens Sejer Andersen, while the Director of the institute is Troels Rasmussen (as of 2021).
+Stanis Elsborg is currently head of Play the Game, while the Director of the institute is Søren Ørgaard (as of 2025).

 Conferences

 Including the initial seminar, Play the Game has held 12 international conferences, most recently in Colorado Springs, CO, USA, in October 2019.
-Other conferences include Copenhagen in 2000, 2002 and 2005, Reykjavik, Iceland, in 2007, Coventry, UK, in 2009, Cologne, Germany, in 2011, Aarhus, Denmark, in 2013 and 2015, Eindhoven, The Netherlands, in 2017 and Odense, Denmark in 2022.
+Other conferences include Copenhagen in 2000, 2002 and 2005, Reykjavík, Iceland, in 2007, Coventry, United Kingdom, in 2009, Cologne, Germany, in 2011, Aarhus, Denmark, in 2013 and 2015, Eindhoven, Netherlands, in 2017 and Odense, Denmark in 2022.

 The conferences cover a wide range of themes.
 Issues covered include corruption and ethics in sport, sports management, sports journalism, and sports participation.
 They aim to strengthen the basic ethical values of sport by encouraging stakeholders in sport to engage in open and unrestricted debate on sports challenges and their possible solutions.

 Each conference has hosted over 100 speakers.
 Previous speakers have included British investigative journalist and author Andrew Jennings, former World Anti Doping Association President and present IOC member Richard W Pound, Italian anti-doping expert Alessandro Donati, Guardian journalist David Conn, three-time Tour de France winner Greg LeMond, Canadian author Declan Hill, former Newcastle United goalkeeper Shaka Hislop, and President of the Union Cycliste Internationale (UCI) Pat McQuaid.